* Sees first-quarter revenue $515 mln-$545 mln vs est $537.7 mln

 * Revenue $583.4 mln vs est $568.5 mln

-* Shares down 11 pct before the bell
+* Shares down as much as 5 pct

 (Adds details, updates share movement)

-Dec 12 (Reuters) - Network equipment maker Ciena Corp reported a lower-than-expected quarterly profit as costs rose 20 percent and forecast current-quarter revenue largely below Wall Street estimates, sending its shares down 11 percent before the bell.
+Dec 12 (Reuters) - Network equipment maker Ciena Corp forecast current-quarter revenue largely below Wall Street estimates as its telecom customers held back on spending in the last few months of the year.

 Ciena and rivals such as Juniper Networks Inc, whose products expand capacity of fiber-optic networks, have benefited in the past year as major U.S. telecom companies upgrade their wireless and wireline networks.